bryanwweber/orbital-mechanics-notes/the-n-body-problem/circular-restricted-three-body-problem.md

 The orbit of the moon around the earth is approximately circular, with a mean eccentricity of 0.054, and semi-major and semi-minor axes of 384,400 km and 383,800 km, respectively.
 The center of mass of the system occurs at a distance of 4,600 km from the Earth's center, about 72% of the radius of the Earth.
 This data comes from [Wikipedia](https://en.wikipedia.org/wiki/Orbit_of_the_Moon).

-Similarly, the orbits of Venus, Earth, Jupiter, Saturn, Neptune, and Uranus around the sun all have eccentricities less than 0.06, according to the [NASA Planetary Fact Sheet](https://nssdc.gsfc.nasa.gov/planetary/factsheet/).
+Similarly, the orbits of Venus, Earth, Jupiter, Saturn, Neptune, and Uranus around the Sun all have eccentricities less than 0.06, according to the [NASA Planetary Fact Sheet](https://nssdc.gsfc.nasa.gov/planetary/factsheet/).

 Unlike the two-body problem, there is no general closed-form solution to this problem.
 Closed-form means an analytical equation we can solve.
 But we can construct the equations of motion to find some interesting parameters of the orbits.